eylonmalin/k8s-training/day-2/task-4/README.md

   > * The service type of this microservice should not be NodePort - so don't add **type** to yaml
 3. Update the previous Deploy of Lets-Chat-Web to connect to Lets-Chat-App service using **kubectl apply -f web-deploy.yaml**
   > * You may configure the Lets-Chat-Web with the Lets-Chat-App service-name and port by passing it 2 environment variables: **APP_HOST** and **APP_PORT**
-4. Open the service on the Node Port and access the login page.
+4. port-forward the lc-web service,  and access the login page.
   > * Create a user and login.
   > * Open a different browser and create another user.
   > * Verfiy you can chat between the users.